 The Town of Bellefonte has a limited number of sidewalks and clearly marked crosswalks.
 The Town has no bicycle or greenway paths.
 This situation forces pedestrians and bicyclists to share the very narrow streets with vehicular traffic.
-The safety of these modes of transportation, especially children walking in the street to school, is major concern of the citizens and the Town and Planning Commissions.
+The safety of these modes of transportation, especially children walking in the street to school, is a major concern of the citizens and the Town and Planning Commissions.

-- 1. Explore the feasibility, prioritization, costs, and possible sources of funding of installation of additional sidewalks - 2.
-Explore ways to improve crosswalk safety such as improved markings, crosswalk signs, and/or yield to pedestrian regulations - 3.
-Explore the feasibility, costs, and possible sources of funding of installation of greenway paths connecting the Town to adjacent parkland - 4.
-Explore the feasibility, prioritization, costs, and possible sources of funding of installation of bicycle paths
+- 1. Explore the feasibility, prioritization, costs, and possible sources of funding for the installation of additional sidewalks. - 2.
+Explore ways to improve crosswalk safety such as improved markings, crosswalk signs, and/or yield to pedestrian regulations. - 3.
+Explore the feasibility, costs, and possible sources of funding for the installation of greenway paths connecting the Town to adjacent parkland. - 4.
+Explore the feasibility, prioritization, costs, and possible sources of funding for the installation of bicycle paths.